This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

 On-demand scans aren't particularly important, though, as Bitdefender should pick up malware as soon as it arrives on your PC.
 Bitdefender Free is undoubtedly easy to use, and for the most part you can just leave it to run in the background, watching over your PC, and raising alerts if anything dubious happens.

 Bitdefender Antivirus Free Edition may be short on features, but it gives you the same core antivirus engine as the commercial packages, and we found it was just as effective at detecting and blocking malware and dangerous URLs.

 The one exception was its performance with our own custom ransomware.
 Bitdefender Antivirus Plus detected and blocked this from its behavior alone; Bitdefender Antivirus Free wasn't smart enough to do that, and our ransomware simulator was able to encrypt thousands of files.
 This suggests that although the free edition will block known ransomware, it might not be as effective in protecting you from brand new threats.

-What's more, Bitdefender is significantly better at blocking malicious URLs than most of the competition, which may help you avoid infection from the latest ransomware (and other threats) in the first place.
+What's more, Bitdefender is significantly better at blocking malicious URLs than many of the competition, which may help you avoid infection from the latest ransomware (and other threats) in the first place.